AnthonyKazyaka/AnthonyKazyaka/README.md

 ## Hello, friend.

 Welcome to my space!
 My name is Anthony (he/him/his).
-I've been programming for 15 years, currently working as a software engineer with 8 years of professional experience.
+I've been programming for 15 years, currently working as a Senior Software Engineer with 8 years of professional experience.
 I've spent the last 5 years of my career honing my skills at Rocket Mortgage.
-I have a passion for technology, data, games, and figuring out interesting new ways to combine them.
+I have a passion for technology, data, and games; and experimenting with new ways to combine them.

 ### Languages, Frameworks, & Experience